KzFactorios/QuickMapTagTeleport/README.md

 What if you could simply open a dialog by **right-clicking** on the map view and teleport immediately to that location?

 Maybe you have been stymied by having to go through multiple steps just to create a map tag?
-Now you can **right-click** and create your tag.
+Simply **right-click** and create your tag.
 That's it!

 Based on the hard work of [Quick Map Tag](https://mods.factorio.com/mod/QuickMapTag) by **[templar4522](https://mods.factorio.com/user/templar4522)** and [Tag To Teleport](https://mods.factorio.com/mod/TagToTeleport) by **[darkfrei](https://mods.factorio.com/user/darkfrei)**